Stiven-Ballshi/react-color-guesser/README.md

 # React + TypeScript + Vite

 This is a fun react challenge made by me.
-You basically have a div with a color and you have 3 answers . ?
+You basically have a div with a color and you have 3 answers to pick from.
-You have to find the correct answer in order to go to the next challenge.
+You have to find the correct answer in order to go to the next question.
 Also i added a counter to keep track of how many right and wrong answers you have guessed.
 Fun little games to up my react skills.